rlee97/fabian_tools/Automate_Release_Build_Script/README.md

 This script will output a build_pm3.cmd file that can now be run on the command line to generate the necessary files.

-## Notes:
+## Important Notes:
-* Currently the script needs all version numbers in the .ini to write the version number into the filename.
-If the .ini contains a version "None"/no version then the output of the filename will be blank
+* The computer must not sleep during the execution of this program as it relies on the visual interface of the screen at certain points.
+Either install caffeine or lengthen the sleep time on your computer.
 * Beware of git conflicts or backend processes running while running the script.
 This can cause the script to not run properly.
 * Script typically takes around 16 minutes to completion
 * PLEASE READ the automated_build.log to find any problems or warnings during the process